operator-framework/enhancements/enhancements/sha-bundle-digest.md

 ## Open Questions

-- Operator-manifest-tools relies on an external binary, skopio.
+- `operator-manifest-tools` relies on an external binary, `skopeo`.
 In order to remove the external binary, can we PR operator-manifest-tools to replace the calls to the skopeo CLI with library calls?
-  - Non-blocking question, a future improvment will be to add library support instead of using an external binary.
+  - Non-blocking question, a future improvement will be to add library support instead of using an external binary.

 ## Appendix A